-The New Yorker of 1st March 1941 published a cartoon by Peter Arno (Curtis Arnoux Peters, Jr – 1904-68), showing a smouldering airplane which has just crashed head first into the ground.
+This phrase originated in a cartoon by the U.S. cartoonist Peter Arno (Curtis Arnoux Peters, Jr – 1904-68), published in The New Yorker (New York City, N.Y.) of 1st March 1941.
+This cartoon shows a smouldering airplane which has just crashed head first into the ground.
 In the background, the pilot is coming down by parachute.
 Service personnel are looking on in horror or rushing forward while a civilian designer, a rolled-up engineering plan under his arm, is walking away, saying:

 Well, back to the old drawing board.